-Parents, teachers, or caregivers identify a suitable reward chart in the form of a poster or calendar that can be hung on the wall or a smartphone app that can be edited and updated.
-On the reward chart, the parent or caregiver lists a series of goals that they want the child to accomplish, and the child works hard to earn the rewards in the form of points, stickers, ticks, or stars.
+Parents, teachers, or caregivers identify a suitable chart in the form of a poster or calendar that can be hung on the wall or a smartphone app that can be edited and updated.
+On it, the parent or caregiver lists a series of goals that they want the child to accomplish, and the child works hard to earn the rewards in the form of points, stickers, ticks, or stars.
 They receive a reward once they have accumulated a specified number of points, stickers, or gold star points.

 The reward issued depends on the age, personality, and interests of the child.
 For example, toddlers and preschoolers can earn rewards such as a new toy, a new book, candy, a bar of chocolate, etc. However, school-aged kids will feel happier and more motivated when they receive more enormous incentives such as a trip to the playground, a later bedtime, an extra hour to play video games, or small amounts of money.

 It is important to note that reward systems work best when the goals are small and achievable.
-However, parents, teachers, and nannies should update the reward chart periodically.
+However, parents, teachers, and nannies should update the chart periodically.
 For example, after every two weeks, monthly, or after two months, to ensure continuous improvement and avoid boredom due to monotonous tasks and rewards.

-Reward charts have proved to be effective in instilling good habits due to the following reasons:
+Such charts have proved to be effective in instilling good habits due to the following reasons: